amargaritov/starlit/README.md

 * reducing the memory budget of PPMD models to 850MB
 * reducing the number of neurons in the LSTM mixer to 1 layer with 180 neurons
 * limiting decay of learning rate of the LSTM mixer (learning rate is kept constant after input symbols are processed)
-* replacing doubles with floats in few places
+* replacing doubles with floats in several places
 * compiling with profiled guided optimizations
 * embedding a compressed English dictionary and a file with new article order as part of the compressor binary